 Be careful making thread-aware syscalls in Go: lock the thread

-I recently shipped a bug that caused around 0.5% of container workloads to fail to start for one internal customer.
-It is an interesting mix of Linux namespaces, Go concurrency, and making syscalls in Go.
-This post walks through the bug and its fix.
+A bug caused around 0.5% of container workloads to fail to start for one internal customer.
+This post walks through the bug and its fix—an interesting mix of Linux namespaces, Go concurrency, and syscalls.

-The need to run a program in its own network and mount namespace
+The need to run a program in its own network namespace and mount namespace

 1import "syscall"